Jadon-Jesse/exercise-2/README.md

 You will need to write a console application that is able to scrape SENS announcement data from the [JSE's website](https://clientportal.jse.co.za/communication/sens-announcements) or an alternative data source.
-The output of your application needs to be a styled microsoft excel file (.xlsx) where the bacground of the column headers need to be colured in green.
+The output of your application needs to be a styled Microsoft excel file (.xlsx) where the background of the column headers need to be coloured in green.
 And the text in a bold.